KingTechnician/MyJournal/README.md

 ### start

  * The required method for starting JavaFX applications.
 Creates a decently approachable GUI with a small introduction, along with two buttons for opening a file or creating a new file.
 Also uses OpenFileButton for the action listener for the Open button.
 Includes a New button for creating new files.

+## SaveFileButton.java

+### get

+ * Method for returning the action listener for the Save button.
+This method receives:

+   * The TextArea representing the journal entry,

+   * The FileChooser for saving to the local directory,

+   * The Stage representing the window made from the journalStage method.

+  The action listener will ask the user if they would like to use a custom key or a key of their own choice.

+   * If they choose to use a custom key, the user will be prompted for the key and will encrypt the text using the key and the salt (NOTE: For now, the salt is a naive "1234" until a proper way of implementing the salt can be done.
+See Next Steps).
+It will then prompt the user to save the file.
+   * Otherwise, a random key will be made using the randomKey method, and that will serve as the key for the encryption and saving process.

 # Version 0.1